The Ythri: Publication history

 In 1974, Howard Thompson designed a science fiction space combat game titled Stellar Conquest, and formed Metagaming Concepts to publish it.
 The following year, Metagaming acquired the game license for Poul Anderson's 1973 novel People of the Wind, and Thompson designed The Ythri.
 The first edition, packaged in a ziplock bag, featured a black & white sketch of space combat.
 In 1976, Metagaming released a second ziplock-bagged edition with slightly revised rules and full color artwork by Winchell Chung.

 Reception

+In Issue 5 of Perfidious Albion, Charles Vasey and Geoff Barnard traded comments about the game.
+Barnard noted, "The game seemed quite interesting to receive and study, although the physical quality is not the best.
+However, playing the game revealed some problems in play-interest.
+For example, once the ground forces are landed, the space combat which should continue is pointless! ... an interesting system, especially if you have read [The People of the Wind]."
+Vasey replied, "It certainly is most important that one has read the book, as it certainly brings the otherwise boring maps to life ...
+I feel that most of the [problems with the combat system] are due to the 'primitive' system used."
+Barnard concluded "Not the best of games.
+It should be possible to put this right, maybe with altered victory condition."
+Vasey concluded, "This is not a game I really enjoyed ... for all this, it is one of the few games to simulate this kind of warfare in a reasonably realistic manner."

 In 1976, reviews appeared in four consecutive issues of The Space Gamer: